Last Updated: 01/6/21

 2. NF2 Tumor Types by Location

-Tumors might be; Schwannoma, Meningioma, or Glioma.
-Tumor formation types can develop, including some combination of the following 5 categories of tumor growth:
+Tumors might be a combination of; schwannoma (neurilemoma), meningioma, or ependymoma.
+Tumor formation types can develop, including some combination of

-Schwannoma growth on both, the left and right, vestibulocochlear nerve (Cranial Nerve 8), hearing/balance nerves,
+- Tumor growth on both, the left and right, vestibulocochlear nerve (Cranial Nerve 8), hearing/balance nerves,

 Peripheral Nerve Schwannoma: